nrfconnect/sdk-nrf/samples/bluetooth/mesh/ble_peripheral_lbs_coex/README.rst

 .. include:: /includes/build_and_run.txt

-Testing Generic OnOff Server (Bluetooth mesh)
+Testing Generic OnOff Server (Bluetooth Mesh)
 =============================================

 After programming the sample to your development kit, you can test it by using a smartphone with `nRF Mesh mobile app`_ installed.
-Testing consists of provisioning the device and configuring it for communication with the Bluetooth mesh models.
+Testing consists of provisioning the device and configuring it for communication with the Bluetooth Mesh models.

 Provisioning the device
 -----------------------